-In spring, the yellow trumpet is usually the first to bring you flowers.
+In spring, the yellow trumpet is usually among the first to bloom.
 Buds form soon after the winter snow melts.
 Look for yellow flowers in mid spring.

 Plants You Receive